allan7yin/QuizGPT/README.md

 ```
 Inside of the `applications.yml` and `application.properties`, adjust any information necessary (RabbitMQ username, password, port, etc.)

 This is connected to a `PostgreSQL` database.
 Start your database server before starting this application.
 By default, it is running on port 5234, change if needed.
+Also, a JWT used for authentication filter chain.
+Please provide a JWT for this, inside of `applications.properties`.

 This server will start on port 8081 by default.